-As we age, the tissue and skin on our forehead and eyelids stretches and becomes droopy.
-Brow lifts can reduce the lines in the forehead and between the brows and can also make the eyes look more open.
+As we age, the tissue and skin on our forehead and eyelids stretch and becomes droopy.
+Brow lifts, or forehead lifts, can reduce the lines in the forehead and between the brows and can also make the eyes look more open.

 There are four techniques used to lift the brow and forehead.
-Dr. Kalyam determines the most appropriate technique for you based on the thickness, elasticity and texture of the skin, the bone structure of the face, and the overall appearance of the eyelids, forehead and the position of the eyebrows.
+Dr. Pfeiffer determines the most appropriate technique for you based on the thickness, elasticity, and texture of the skin, the bone structure of the face, and the overall appearance of the eyelids, forehead and the position of the eyebrows.

 Instabrow Lift uses Botox Cosmetic® to temporary and slightly lift the eyebrows to achieve better symmetry between both eyes.
 It is usually recommended when the brow has slightly dropped and must be re-treated every 3-4 months.

 Direct Brow Lift